 Initiative #1 – Student Success

-Implement strategies that will foster student success and result in an effective transition to college, retention, and timely graduation.
+Implement strategies that will foster student success and result in an effective transition to college, retention, timely graduation and career placement.

-- Implement student development and academic success plans for student employees, leaders, and volunteers across the Division.
+- Implement strategies to promote academic success for student employees, leaders, and volunteers across the Division.

 - Expand peer-to-peer mentoring and peer education programs throughout the Division.